Our use of Cookies

 The charging of the ongoing audit will depend on which countries have been exported to since the time of the last audit.
 There will be no charge for the audit if a business has exclusively moved goods to Northern Ireland during this period.
 Further information can be found in the PHEATS FAQ.

-A business’ access to PHEATS will be subject to review at any time, upon evidence of non-conformity to the requirements of the scheme.
+A business’ access to PHEATS will be subject to review at any time, upon evidence of non-compliance to the requirements of the scheme.

-Business’ who participate in PHEATS will be subject to any requirements imposed by APHA inspectors deemed necessary to ensure that any non-conformity issues are addressed.
+Business’ who participate in PHEATS will be subject to any requirements imposed by APHA inspectors deemed necessary to ensure that any non-compliance issues are addressed.

 If any consignments are rejected by the importing country you must notify APHA as soon as possible.